Alabama Baptist State Board of Missions: Civil rights movement

-Today
+Affiliations

 The Alabama Baptist State Board of Missions promotes evangelism and discipleship in Alabama, develops church leadership, assists in the foundation of new churches and funds state-level, national and global missions including a newspaper, Christian schools, children's aid programs, retirement centers and so on.
 The ABSC is supported by the Cooperative Program, where affiliated Baptist churches in Alabama donate a part of their revenues to the ABSC.

-The ABSC partners with the Southern Baptist Convention (SBC) and provides funding and other forms of support to the SBC.
+The ABSC partners with the Southern/Great Commission Baptists and provides funding and other forms of support to the national organization.
 There have been questions about the relationship.

-In summer of 2007 Russ Bush, academic dean of the Southeastern Baptist Theological Seminary in Wake Forest, North Carolina proposed that churches should write separate checks to the ABC and the SBC rather than have the ABC decide how funds were to be allocated.

-As of 2000 there were 3,148 congregations in Alabama associated with the SBC, with 1,380,121 adherents.
+In summer of 2007 Russ Bush, academic dean of the Southeastern Baptist Theological Seminary in Wake Forest, North Carolina proposed that churches should write separate checks to the ABSC and the SBC rather than have the ABSC decide how funds were to be allocated.
+As of 2000 there were 3,148 congregations in Alabama associated with the national convention, with 1,380,121 adherents.

 ABSC President Jimmy Jackson was a candidate to become President of the SBC in June 2010.
 If elected, he would have been the second Alabama Baptist pastor to serve as SBC president.
 Jonathan Haralson was the first to fill that role, serving as SBC President from 1889 to 1898.
 In the event, Bryant Wright of Johnson Ferry Baptist Church in Marietta, Georgia was elected.